-- 16. Write-off activity will be monitored on a regular basis by the Council's Income Manager, liaising as appropriate with relevant service managers, to ensure that delegated powers are used appropriately. - 17.
-Monthly write-off reports will be produced for sundry and miscellaneous debt and passed to service areas for review. - 18.
-Proposals to write off sums in excess of the identified delegated powers will be reported to the Finance and Budget Committee twice yearly for approval and scrutiny.
+- 17. Write-off activity will be monitored on a regular basis to ensure that delegated powers are used appropriately. - 18.
+Monthly write-off reports will be produced for sundry and miscellaneous debt and passed to service areas for review. - 19.
+Proposals to write off sums in excess of the identified delegated powers will be reported to the Finance and ResourcesBudget Committee twice yearly for approval and scrutiny.

-- 19. All identified values are inclusive of VAT. - 20.
-An annual report will be also produced for the Finance and Budget Committee at the financial year end detailing write-off activity for key debt categories.
+- 20. All identified values are inclusive of VAT. - 21.
+An annual report will be also produced for the Finance and ResourcesBudget Committee at the financial year end detailing write-off activity for key debt categories.
 This report will include summary details of existing Inhibitions and Charges held by the Council and any bulk write-offs.